 Havana, the Cuban capital, occupies 728,26 km2, representing 0.7% of the national area.
 With 15 municipalities, Havana is home to almost 20% of the country's population.
 The municipalities Centro Habana, Habana Vieja, Cerro, Plaza de la Revolución and Diez de Octubre are the most densely populated.
-Centro Habana stands out notably with a gross population density of around 41,000 inhabitants/km2 while the net density in the city's residential areas is only around 18,000 inhabitants/km2.
+Centro Habana stands out with a population density of 41,000 inhabitants/km2 while the net density in the city's residential areas is around 18,000 inhabitants/km2.

-Havana has a polycentric structure, and its growth has preserved the oldest fabrics of some neighbourhoods.
-The axes that linked the oldest nucleus with the periphery were the basis for the sprawl from the founding heart to the west, southwest, south, and southeast, which defined a tree-like pattern for the communication routes.
+Havana has a polycentric structure, and its growth has preserved the oldest factories in some neighbourhoods.
+The axes that linked the old city with the periphery were the basis for the sprawl from the founding heart to the west, southwest, south, and southeast, which defined a tree-like pattern for transportation routes.

-The bay, the fundamental reason for the location of the city, conditioned a slower pace in the city's expansion towards the east.
+The bay, the main reason for the city's location, conditioned a slower pace in the city's expansion towards the east.
 The construction of the tunnel of the bay in 1958 allowed for the beginning of development in this direction.
-These aspects determined the current structure of the transportation system, which follows a territorial model with a central zone, an intermediate zone and a peripheral zone.
-Despite the development beyond the central area, the main concentrations of jobs, cultural and recreational infrastructure and tourism are in a narrow strip close to the sea, which conditions current mobility patterns.
-Even today, the tunnel seems insufficient in terms of mobility.
+These aspects determined the current structure of the transportation system, which follows a territorial model with a central, an intermediate and a peripheral zone.
+Despite the development beyond the central area, the main concentration of jobs, cultural, tourism, and recreational infrastructure is in a narrow strip close to the sea, which conditions current mobility patterns.
+Today the capacity of the tunnel seems insufficient.

-Despite being a polycentric city, the leading metropolitan functions and the most significant number of jobs are located in Havana's so-called central areas.
+Despite being a polycentric city, metropolitan functions and most jobs are in Havana's so-called central areas.
 The remaining sub-centres have weakened, limiting their ability to offer service and employment to the population.
 This situation forces many people living far away from the centre to commute daily to access essential services (schools, hospitals, shops, etc.).
-The poor conditions of the existing urban mass transport imply that citizens consume excessive time for transportation.
+The poor condition of the existing urban mass transport implies that citizens consume excessive time for transportation.

-The city has a public transit system and already has an existing transport master plan or similar document.
-Havana has organised its public bus transportation (or guaguas) into two categories: a fleet of articulated buses with greater capacity for main routes and conventional buses for approximately 100 secondary routes.
+The city has a public transit system and an existing transport master plan or similar document.
+Havana has organised its public bus transportation (or guaguas) into two categories: a fleet of articulated buses with greater capacity for main routes, and conventional buses for approximately 100 secondary routes.

-Both the secondary and primary routes are operated by the Havana Provincial Transportation Company, which operates 17 main routes and 104 secondaries corridors and has 17 bus terminals for their operations.
+Both the secondary and primary routes are operated by the Havana Provincial Transportation Company, which operates 17 main routes and 104 secondary corridors and has 17 bus terminals for their operations.
 There are also bus services between Havana and other provinces (Viazul, Transtur, Transgaviota in CUC, and National Buses in CUP).